Tapellaria intermedia

-Tapellaria intermedia is a little-known species of foliicolous (leaf-dwelling) crustose lichen in the family Pilocarpaceae.
+Tapellaria intermedia is a little-known species of foliicolous (leaf-dwelling) crustose lichen in the family Ectolechiaceae.
 It occurs in Bolivia.

 Taxonomy

 Tapellaria intermedia was formally described as new to science in 2008 by the lichenologists Adam Flakus and Robert Lücking.
 The type specimen was collected by Flakus by lake Copaiba near Reyes village in José Ballivián Province (Beni Department, Bolivia), where it was found growing on the plant leaves in the Amazon rainforest at an elevation of 189 m.
 The species epithet alludes to morphology of its ascospores, which are intermediate (in terms of size and septation) between two similar species, Tapellaria nigrata and T. molleri.